Magnolia gilbertoi

 Magnolia gilbertoi is a species of flowering plant in the family Magnoliaceae.
-It is endemic to Colombia.
+It is a tree endemic to Colombia.
 It is known commonly as cana bravo and hojarasco de Gilberto.

 This tree is part of the canopy in sub-Andean and Andean forests.
 It is cut for its wood and its habitat is being cleared for agriculture, making it an endangered species.